Shiyānشیان

 History and Description:

-There is no textual evidence for a fire temple at Shiyān.
-However, given the presence of an imposing archaeological mound in the village of Qal’eh Shiyān, and the situation of the site must have been an important stop on the ancient road connecting Bisutun to Qasr-e Shirin.
+The plain of Shiyān is located 45 km west of Kermanshah in the Zagros region, where there is a group of villages such as Qal’eh Shiyān and Sarāb-e Shiyān.
+No textual evidence exists for a fire temple at Shiyān.
+However, the presence of a prominent archaeological mound in the village of Qal’eh Shiyān suggests that the site was an important stop along the ancient road connecting Bisutun to Qasr-e Shirin.

 The main excavated building is a square fire temple, 25 x 25 m, made of rubble masonry and gypsum plaster (fig. 1, fig. 2).
 The main hall, 14.5 x 14.5 m., includes the ruined bases of a chāhārtāq that once covered a central T-shaped basin marked with decorated gypsum bases.
 The dimension of these bases varies from 60 to 180 cm and there is a hole on top of each (fig. 3).
 The bases have been interpreted as fire altars or holders of flags or even seats (Khosravi, Alibaigi, Rahbar, “The Functions of Gypsum Bases in Sasanid Fire Temples,” pp. 277-278).